On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-We organize the rest of the paper as follows.
-First, in Section~\ref{sec:problem-formulation}, we describe the problem of approximating the solution operator of an SG interacting with a power grid.
+We organize the rest of this paper as follows.
+Section~\ref{sec:problem-formulation} describes how to approximate the solution operator of an SG interacting with a power grid.
 Then, Section~\ref{sec:DeepONet} presents a data-driven DeepONet that learns this solution operator locally.
-Using the trained DeepONet, we detail in Section~\ref{sub-sec:DeepONet-scheme} a DeepONet-based scheme that simulates/predicts the component's dynamic response over a given short/medium-term horizon.
-In Section~\ref{sec:residual-DeepONet}, we design and estimate the cumulative error of a residual DeepONet framework that learns to use available mathematical models of SGs.
+Using the trained DeepONet, we design a numerical scheme that simulates the SG's response over a given time horizon in Section~\ref{sub-sec:DeepONet-scheme}.
+In Section~\ref{sec:residual-DeepONet}, we design and estimate the cumulative error of a residual DeepONet that learns to use available mathematical models of SGs.
 Section~\ref{sec:DAgger} designs a data aggregation (DAgger) for training and fine-tuning DeepONets.
-As a proof of concept, we illustrate in Section~\ref{sec:numerical-experiments} the efficacy of the proposed frameworks by learning a transient model of a synchronous generator.
+As a proof of concept, we illustrate the effectiveness of the proposed frameworks by learning a transient model of an SG in Section~\ref{sec:numerical-experiments}.
 Finally, Section~\ref{sec:discussion} discusses our results and future work, and Section~\ref{sec:conclusion} concludes the paper.